saidalbahri1/2D-Array/README.md

 # 2D-Array
 User defined 2D array to find the middle element and find its immediate neighbors.
-Then check those neighbors if they are multiples of 6.
-If yes, put those integers in 1D array.
+Then check those neighbors if they are multiples of the central element.
+If yes, put those integers in 1D array and display them.

 For example, the following image is a 2D array.
 The middle element is 5.